LESSON 02

 | Best for | One-off questions, drafts, exploration | Recurring work, structured jobs, briefings |

-When ChatGPT is the right call
+When a chatbot is the right call

 When an agent is worth it